 This course introduces the student to the elements of residential-type construction with an emphasis on wiring principles and basic residential design.
 This course also allows the student to perform a "hands-on" component of wiring a basic residential structure.
 Both components of this course are completed in strict accordance with the requirements of the National Electrical Code.
-Prerequisite: ET100, ET110, ET120, ET130 5 Credit Hours
+Prerequisite: ET100, ET110, ET120, ET130 in the 40 week program and ET105, ET115, ET135 in the 36 week blended program.
+5 Credit Hours